zevio/pcu_json/README.md

 `from pcu_json import json_parser`

-You can now use pcu_nlp's functions, for example :
+You can now use pcu_json's functions, for example :

 `json_parser.JSONParser(path/to/json/file)`